Ashkan-Yaldaie/thesis/documents/Thesis.md

 <a name="figure-20" />

 <img src="https://github.com/Ashkan-Yaldaie/thesis/blob/master/documents/img/sensors.jpg">
-Figure 20: Extra sensors to improve a product
+Figure 20: Extra sensors to improve the product

 Another part which can be improved is the GUI.
 It is required to modify the system's code in order to add and control new sensors and features to the current product.
 If developed, an administrator or configuration area can make the process easier.